mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 These difficulties call into question what role architectural design -- in particular, that performed by open standards bodies such as the IETF -- should play in preventing, mitigating, and controlling consolidation of power on the Internet.
 This document discusses aspects that relate to Internet standards efforts, and argues that while the IETF may not be able to prevent consolidation, there are still meaningful steps we can take to counteract it.

-{{centralization}} defines consolidation and centralization, explains why and when they are undesirable, and surveys contributors to consolidation seen on the Internet. {{decentralization}} explores decentralization and highlights some relevant techniques, along with their limitations.
+{{centralization}} defines consolidation and centralization, explains why and when they are undesirable, and surveys how centralization occurs on the Internet. {{decentralization}} explores decentralization and highlights some relevant techniques, along with their limitations.
 Finally, {{considerations}} considers the role that Internet standards play in avoiding consolidation and mitigating its effects.

 The primary audience for this document is the engineers who design and standardize Internet protocols.
 However, designers of proprietary protocols and applications can benefit from considering these issues, especially if they intend their work to be considered for eventual standardization.
 Likewise, policymakers can use this document to help identify and remedy inappropriately consolidated protocols and applications.